databs1/med_price_prediction/README.md

 # Drug price prediction from open source dataset
 ## General Description
-The datasets can be found in https://github.com/databs1/med_price_prediction/tree/master/data.
+The datasets can be found in the <a href="https://github.com/databs1/med_price_prediction/tree/master/data">data</a> folder.
 Two files one containing the names of the medication another one containing textual data (e.g. number of syringes, units of dosage, labels) with some structured data (e.g. date when the medication was taken out of market, price, route of administration).

 ## Problems encountered